pingcap/docs/performance-tuning-overview.md

 5. Implement the tuning process.
 6. Evaluate the tuning results.

-To achieve the tuning objective of a performance tuning project, you usually need to repeat steps 2 to step 6 for multiple times.
+To achieve the tuning objective of a performance tuning project, you usually need to repeat Step 2 to Step 6 multiple times.

 ### Step 1.
 Define a tuning objective

 For different types of systems, tuning objectives are different too.
-For example, for a financial core OLTP system, the tuning objective might be to reduce the long-tail latency of transactions; for a financial settlement system, the tuning objective might be to make better use of hardware resources and reduce time of batch settlement tasks.
+For example, for a financial core OLTP system, the tuning objective might be to reduce the long-tail latency of transactions; for a financial settlement system, the tuning objective might be to make better use of hardware resources and reduce the time of batch settlement tasks.

 A good tuning objective should be easily quantifiable.
 For example:

-- Good tuning objective: The p99 latency for transfer transactions needs to be less than 200 ms during peak business hours of 9am to 10am.
+- Good tuning objective: The p99 latency for transfer transactions needs to be less than 200 ms during peak business hours of 9 am to 10 am.
 - Poor tuning objective: The system is too slow to respond so it needs to be optimized.

 Defining a clear tuning objective helps guide the subsequent performance tuning steps.